Video editing

 Video editing is the post-production and arrangement of video shots.
-To showcase excellent video editing to the public, video editors must be reasonable and ensure they have a thorough understanding of film, television, and other sorts of videography.
+Video editors draw from a variety of techniques from film cinematography, television, and other sorts of videography.
 Video editing structures and presents all video information, including films and television shows, video advertisements and video essays.
 Video editing has been dramatically democratized in recent years by editing software available for personal computers.
 Editing video can be difficult and tedious, so several technologies have been produced to aid people in this task.
 Overall, video editing has a wide variety of styles and applications.

 Types of editing

 Though once the province of expensive machines called video editors, video editing software is now available for personal computers and workstations.
 Video editing includes cutting segments (trimming), re-sequencing clips, and adding transitions and other special effects.